-this borough: Desperate riots occurred there on Saturday eyening, when some priests and others, who were addressing tacked by a mob of Mr. Russell's adherents, and a violent melce ensued.
-A Conservative paper, describing the affair, men in Mr. Russell's interest made their appearance in and civil and religious liberty.'
+The utmost excitement prevailed during the last week in this borough.
+Desperate riots occurred there on Saturday a meeting of the friends of O'Brien and Potter, were attacked by a mob of Mr. Russell's adherents, and a violent says:-"While addresses were boing delivered a body of the Market-place, and commenced shouting for 'Russell's interest made their appearance in and civil and religious liberty."
 It is said they were under ensued; stones were thrown and missiles used.
-In the from the platform into the crowd for the purpose of queling the disturbance, and did all in his power to save the LIMERICK (CITY). from the platform into the crowd for the purpose of quelling the disturbance, and did all in his power to save the Russell party from the violence of the infuriated mob.
-In the struggle the Rev. Mr. Darrac's interference was misunderstood, and in consequence he was struck at and knocked down three times.
-The Rev. Mr. Halpin and Rev. Mr. Bourke were also treated with indignity, and the aid of a strong body of police (over 200) had to be called in to quell Bourke were also treated with indignity, and the aid of a strong body of police (over 200) had to be called in to quell the disturbance.
-Several respectable electors were grossly injured.
-The congregated trades, as well as the leading Roman Catholic electors, are divided.
-The trades have passed resolutions that twelve guilds, with their banners, the other guilds assert that, if such be done, the colours will be torn to fritters.
-On Sunday the insult offered to will be torn to fritters.
-On Sunday the insult offered to the Catholic clergy on the previous night was a theme of exhortation and denunciation at all the chapels in the city.
-The cry is, 'Cheer up, and let this be another Arundel election.'
+In the from the platform into the crowd for the purpose of quoling the disturbance, and did all in his power to save the the struggle the Rev. Mr. Darrac's interference was misunderstood, and in consequence he was struck at and knocked how three times.
+The Rev. Mr. Halpin and Rev. Mr. strong body of police (over 200) had to be called in to quell maltreated, and a number of persons were cut and badly Roman Catholic electors, are divided.
+The trades have will necompany Mr. Russell to the hustings on Monday; the other guilds assert that, if such be done, the colonus the Catholic clercy on the previous night was a theme of exhortation and denunciation at all the chapels in the city.
+The cry is, 'Cheer up, and let this be read to sever the exhortation and denunciation at all the chapels in the city.
+LIMERICK (CITY).
+The utmost excitement prevailed during the last week in the Catholic clergy on the previous night was a theme of exhortation and denunciation at all the chapels in the city.

+The cry is, 'Cheer up, and let this be another Arundel

+LIMERICK, Monday night.

-LIMERICK, Monday night, I have only to state that the occurrences of this day will never be forgotten.
-Anything to equal the awful results are never be forgotten.
-Anything to equal the actual results are not upon record, and, as time presses, I will merely mention that the 3rd Dragoons and Infantry were pelted with stones, that the female portion of the that the 3rd Dragoons and Infantry were pelted with stones, and severely injured by the female portion of the moby which amounted at least to 20,000 persons, favourable to the Roman Catholic candidates, Sergeaut O'Brien and Mr. Potter.
+I have only to state that the occurrences of this day will never be forgotten.
+Anything to equal the awful results are not upon record, and, as time presses, I will merely mention that the 3rd Dragoons and Infantry were pelted with stones, and severely injured by the female portion of the moh, which amounted at least to 20 000 persons, favourable to the Roman Catholic candidates, Sargeant O'Brien and Mr. Potter.
+Five of the Dragoons were unborsed, and two Roman Catholic candidates, Surgeant O'Brien and Mr. Potter.
 Five of the Dragoons were unhorsed, and two officers wounded in the face by missiles hurled at them.